 Sweden Green Building Council

 Along with these two bodies, Sweden also has the Sweden Green Building Council in place, which exists as the leading organization for sustainable and smart built environments.
-The collective organizations and members of this council work together to develop and influence building designs so that greater sustainability is achieved.
+The collective organizations and members of this council work together to develop and influence sustainable building designs so that greater sustainability solutions are achieved.
 The focus is on increasing energy efficiency in both residential and commercial buildings.

 As Sweden implements green initiatives, ensures energy efficiency, and reduces its carbon footprint on a large scale, it is increasingly important that engineers and members of these bodies can evaluate new and existing building designs.
 In order to complete this challenge most effectively, online computational fluid dynamics (CFD) simulation can be a great tool.

 For existing buildings, energy-efficient retrofitting of windows, doors, and insulation materials can help cut energy consumption and drive down costs.
 This requires investigating both external wind forces and internal thermal comfort through wind engineering to ensure safe and qualitative living conditions for humans in addition to green goals.

 Thermal comfort is of utmost importance, and future designs must find the balance of being resource-efficient and environmentally conscious while achieving comfort for occupants.
 Green building designs for residential and commercial structures can be simulated using SimScale to find this balance and achieve resource-effective thermal comfort.
 This project using CFD and thermal analysis exists as a good example, with results pictured below: